simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Future versions of the protocol may allow different algorithms.

-## Connection ID

-Simplex messaging clients MUST generate random unique ID for each new simplex connection.

-It is not required that this ID is globally unique across all clients and servers, and this ID is known only to the server on which connection is created and to the connection recipient.

-Clients MUST use cryptographically strong pseudo-random number generator to generate 64(?)-bit connection IDs.

-All requests (other than Create connection) require that `connectionID` property is passed to the server in the request body.
-This connection ID MUST match the client-generated `connectionID` earlier passed in the request to create the connection.

-If connection IDs do not match, the server MUST reject the request with HTTP status code 404 (Not Found).

 ## Connection URIs

 Simplex messaging servers MUST generate 2 different URIs for each new connection - for recipient (that created the connection) and for sender.
 It is REQUIRED that: